-All terms and conditions of the labor agreement, including work rules, shall apply to parttime Operators except as otherwise specifically provided in this Article:
+All terms and conditions of the labor agreement, including work rules, shall apply to part-time Operators except as otherwise specifically provided in this Article:

 Section 1: The County may hire part-time Bus Operators separate and apart from hiring full-time Bus Operators.
-The total number of part-time Operators shall not exceed 10% (ten percent) of the total number of budgeted full-time Bus Operators positions for fiscal year 2006/2007; 12.5% (twelve and a half percent) for fiscal year 2007/2008; and 15% (fifteen percent) for fiscal year 2008/2009 and thereafter.
-In determining the number of part-time Operators permitted in a succeeding year, the County on September 30th of each year must, not only have budgeted full-time Operators, but also have actually filled 90% of those budgeted full-time Operator positions for each fiscal year (FY 2006/2007, FY 2007/2008, FY 2008/2009).
+The total number of part-time Operators shall not exceed 15% (fifteen percent) of the total number of budgeted full-time Bus Operators positions.
+In determining the number of part-time Operators permitted in a succeeding year, the County on September 30th of each year must, not only have budgeted full-time Operators, but also have actually filled 90% of those budgeted full-time Operator positions for each fiscal year.
 If on September 30th, the County has not actually filled 90% of the budgeted full-time Operator positions then the County is not permitted to increase the percentage of part-time Operators as provided herein until it has actually filled 90% of the budgeted full-time Operator positions.
-By way of illustration regarding the number of part-time Operators, if the County increases its number of budgeted fulltime Operator positions in a succeeding fiscal year, the number of actual part-time Operators employed cannot exceed the prior year's part-time percentage cap unless the percentage of full-time positions actually filled is at or above ninety (90%) percent of budgeted full-time positions on September 30th or until ninety (90%) are filled thereafter.
+By way of illustration regarding the number of part-time Operators, if the County increases its number of budgeted full-time Operator positions in a succeeding fiscal year, the number of actual part-time Operators employed cannot exceed the prior year's part-time percentage cap unless the percentage of full-time positions actually filled is at or above ninety (90%) percent of budgeted full-time positions on September 30th or until ninety (90%) are filled thereafter.